arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

     latency.
 Essentially, this moves some of the database distribution logic to the machine where the client runs.

-As you acn see, the _Coordinator_ layer can be scaled and deployed independently from the _DBServer_ layer.
+As you can see, the _Coordinator_ layer can be scaled and deployed independently from the _DBServer_ layer.

 {% hint 'warning' %}
-It is a best practice and a reccomended approach to not run _Agent_ instances on the same machines where _DBServer_ instances are running.
+It is a best practice and a recommended approach to not run _Agent_ instances on the same machines where _DBServer_ instances are running.

-When deploying using the tool [_Starter_](../../../Deployment/ArangoDBStarter/README.md) this can be achived by using the options `--cluster.start-dbserver=false` and `--cluster.start-coordinator=false` on the first three machines where the _Starter_ is started, if the desidered _Agency_ _size_ is 3, or on the first 5 machines if the desidered _Agency_ _size_ is 5.
+When deploying using the tool [_Starter_](../../../Deployment/ArangoDBStarter/README.md) this can be achieved by using the options `--cluster.start-dbserver=false` and `--cluster.start-coordinator=false` on the first three machines where the _Starter_ is started, if the desired _Agency_ _size_ is 3, or on the first 5 machines if the desired _Agency_ _size_ is 5.
 {% endhint %}

 Cluster ID